NAME

 }

-Declaring a pointer as an argument will run an implicit @dynamic_cast on the pointer to the expected type.
+Declaring a pointer as an argument will run an implicit @dynamic_cast on the pointer to the expected type at the start of the method.
 This means that if the pointer is invalid, it will be set to @nullptr within the method.

 Primitives can be declared as arguments as follows: